Nostalgia – it’s delicate, but potent.

 This deep and meaningful conversation culminates in Don finally admitting to Peggy: “I worry about a lot of things, but I don’t worry about you,” before offering to take her hand and dance to Frank Sinatra’s wistfully mournful record ‘My Way.’

-The moving moment can only be matched by the episode’s final shot, framed looking through the window of a Burger Chef, with Don, Peggy and Pete seated around a dinner table, breaking bread together, as a non-traditional family in a “clean, well-lighted place.”
+This moving moment can only be matched by the episode’s final shot, framed looking through the window of a Burger Chef, with Don, Peggy and Pete seated at a dinner table, breaking bread together, as a non-traditional family in a “clean, well-lighted place.”

 9. Waterloo (S7 E7)